Difference between Alaska Gold Granite & Imperial Gold Granite

 In addition to pattern, Alaska Gold granite and Imperial Gold granite also differ in terms of their texture.
 This granite has a slightly rough texture, which makes it ideal for areas where slip resistance is important, such as bathroom floors.
 This texture also makes it easy to grip, making it a popular choice for kitchen countertops.

-Durability is another key difference between Alaska Gold granite and Imperial Gold granite.
-This granite is a durable and long-lasting stone that is able to withstand heavy use.
-It is also resistant to scratches, chips, and cracks, which makes it ideal for use in high-traffic areas.
-However, because of its rough texture, it may be more susceptible to staining than Imperial Gold granite.
+Durability is another major difference between Alaska Gold granite and Imperial Gold granite.
+Alaska Gold granite is strong and long-lasting, and it can handle heavy use with ease.
+It also resists scratches, chips, and cracks, making it suitable for high-traffic areas.
+However, its rough texture can absorb spills more easily, so it may stain faster than Imperial Gold granite.

 Granite Pattern